 It is completely understandable to have concerns about the future if you’ve been diagnosed with asbestosis.
 Rest assured if you die before your compensation claim has settled, we can help your loved ones continue with your claim.
 This means that your family will have financial security after you’ve gone.
 It’s not easy talking about these things but we’ve helped countless families in the same situation and can talk you through the whole claims process so everyone is fully informed.

 Yes, you may be entitled to receive certain state benefits, such as: Industrial Injuries Disablement Benefit (IIDB); Personal Independence Payment (PIP); Employment and Support Allowance (ESA), Blue Badge and Attendance Allowance.
 We can advise you on the state benefits available and how to claim them.
-Find out more about state benefits for those affected by asbestos.

-We may also be able to secure early, interim payments (an immediate payment to meet your needs) before a final settlement has been reached, so it’s important to get in touch with us as soon as possible, so that we can help alleviate any financial concerns you have.
+We may also be able to secure early, interim payments (an immediate payment to meet your needs) before a final settlement has been reached, so it’s important to get in touch with us as soon as possible so that we can help alleviate any financial concerns you have.

 Every case is different.
 Our specialist asbestos disease solicitors will work as quickly as possible to secure the maximum compensation available to ensure you and your family have peace of mind and a financially secure future.

 Yes, if your loved one has died from asbestosis, you may still be able to make a claim on behalf of their estate.
-As a general rule, this should be done within three years of their death; however there are some exceptions, so it’s important to get expert advice from a specialist asbestos disease solicitor.
+As a general rule, this should be done within three years of their death; however, there are some exceptions, so it’s important to get expert advice from a specialist asbestos disease solicitor.
 You can call our team in confidence on Freephone 0800 884 0777, or complete our online form, for advice.

 Frequently Asked Questions